NCI-DCEG-LTG/LTG-share-resources/Shared_Resources/README.md

 ### GWAS related information
 - **[GWAS realted](./GWAS_related/)** - Some GWAS analysis notes and information

-### SRA-blast
-- [SRA-BLAST](./SRA_blast_tutorial.pdf) - A tool in SRA dataset that can easy to find reads coverage and genorype without downloading the whole files.

 ### GEO submission

 - [GEO-submit](./GEO_submission_steps.md) - A steps for how to upload raw and processed files to the GEO (Gene Expression Omnibus)